terra-campaigns/arrival/factions/rurkinar.md

   mercians: -3
   turnskull: 0
   acrisae: 0
+meta:
+  active: false
 tags:
 ---

 # Rurkinar Cultists

+> [!warning] Liquidated
+> The Rurkinar Cultists were liquidated in 3877.7

 - **Features**
 	- Guilf is now a weak channel from the Angel Hound